 Our internationally recognized faculty are actively engaged in clinical investigation and its associated professional activities and use their own real-world experience as teaching examples.
 Since MGH Institute is solely dedicated to graduate education, our students don't compete with undergraduates for faculty attention, as they might at other institutions.
-This, in addition to our small class sizes, usually 15 - 20 students in total, allows for a uniquely personalized environment in which students are the center of faculty attention and, as a result, broadens your chances for professional growth.
+This allows for a uniquely personalized environment in which students are the center of faculty attention and, as a result, broadens your chances for professional growth.